Forest Hill, Victoria

 Forest Hill is a suburb of Melbourne, Victoria, Australia, 18 km east of Melbourne's Central Business District, located within the City of Whitehorse local government area.
 Forest Hill recorded a population of 10,780 at the 2021 census.

 Forest Hill was recently ranked 93rd on Melbourne's most liveable suburb list, which was higher than other nearby popular suburbs such as Bentleigh, Mount Waverley and Glen Waverley.

-The suburb is primarily made up of low to medium density residential housing.
+Today, the suburb is predominantly residential, featuring low to medium-density housing.